mohamed20163858/morse-code/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Morse Code
-> Build a morse decoder-script to decode any given message written in morse code this is done by writing 3 methods decode_char, decode_word, and decode. decode_char is used to transform any morse code letter into English. decode_word use the decode_char method to transform any given morse code word into an English word. decode use the decode_word method to translate any given morse code message into an English message.
+> Build a morse decoder-script to decode any given message written in morse code.
+This is done by writing 3 methods decode_char, decode_word, and decode. decode_char is used to transform any morse code letter into English. decode_word use the decode_char method to transform any given morse code word into an English word. decode use the decode_word method to translate any given morse code message into an English message.